 In some cases, you might arrange for some guests to pay the entire or part of the rent after check-in.
 It is also possible to receive all the funds only after guests’ departure.
 It usually happens when you have agreed to host business travellers of certain companies with particular payment plans.

 In those situations, there is always a chance of late or partial payments.
 Thus, you should double-check the departure procedure to ensure payments have been completed.

 Managing bookings is like playing domino.
 You need to arrange reservations carefully and take care of each.
 A bit of change in a booking’s schedule can easily affect the others and upside down your plans.

-Imagine that your guest leaves the accommodation a couple of hours late and near the next guest’s check-in.
+Imagine that your guest leaves the accommodation a couple of hours late and close to the next guest’s check-in.
 Your cleaner doesn’t have enough time to provide an adequate cleaning for the next stay.
-Consequently, you may postpone or, in the worst scenario, cancel the check-in for the subsequent arrivals.
+Consequently, you may have to postpone or, in the worst-case scenario, cancel the check-in for the subsequent arrival.

-In that story, you’ll lose one or more bookings and related profits besides receiving negative reviews.
-Sometimes, it might also impact your reputation negatively.
+In that story, you’ll lose one or more bookings and related profits, besides receiving negative reviews.
+Sometimes, it might also impact your reputation.
 However, you can compensate for the cost by taking the late check-out fee from the guest’s security deposit.
-But this only applies if you haven’t finalised the departure and refunded the security deposit.
+But this only applies if you haven’t finalised the vacation rental check-out and refunded the security deposit.

 Missing Expenses and Add-Ons